NABI BRT: Design

-A single 65-foot model (65-BRT) was built and sold to LACMTA.
+A single 65-foot model (65-BRT) was built and sold to LACMTA, numbered 9495.
 The extended 65-BRT (nicknamed 'Longfellow') was introduced to service in September 2007 and required a special permit from CalTrans; to keep its weight similar to the 60-BRT, it only carries 8 CNG tanks as opposed to the 60-BRT's 12.

 On the stamped vehicle identification plate, the vehicle type is identified as xxBRT.nn, where xx gives the nominal length (in feet) and nn is the sequentially-assigned order number, starting from 01.

 Hybrid

 Six model 42-BRT buses delivered to LACMTA in 2008 used a unique "Thundervolt" gasoline-electric hybrid powertrain from ISE Corporation.
 The system proved to be unreliable and after ISE went bankrupt in 2010, LACMTA was unable to get support for the system.
-The buses were eventually repowered.
+Plans were considered to repower the buses.
+The buses were never repowered and eventually just sat in the Long Beach yard.

 The largest user of hybrid NABI BRT buses was WMATA, who placed an order in July 2013 for 105 diesel-electric hybrid 42-BRT buses.
-These buses used a more reliable combination of a Cummins L9 engine mated with the Allison Transmission H 40 hybrid system which is coupled to the engine in lieu of a conventional transmission.
+These buses used a more reliable combination of a Cummins ISL9 engine mated with the Allison Transmission H 40 hybrid system which is coupled to the engine in lieu of a conventional transmission.